rgp62/newton-gd/README.md

 # newton-gd

-This code implements the block coordinate descent optimizer in [1].
-Section 2 implements the newton and gradient-based optimizer.
-Section 1 is an example script applying Newton-GD to the MNIST classification benchmark.
+This code implements the block coordinate descent optimizer in [1]. `newton.py` implements the newton and gradient-based optimizer. `mnist.ipynb` is an example script applying Newton-GD to the MNIST classification benchmark.

 Python >= 3.5
 numpy
 scipy
 matplotlib
 toolz
 tensorflow >= 2.2
 tensorflow-datasets

 SAND No: